August 14, 2014

 “Man’s inability to communicate is a result of his failure to listen effectively.” – Carl Rogers, Psychologist.
 In today’s fast-paced working environment, it is easy to rush conversations and to only participate in conversation in order to get your point across.
 You’ll engage in conversation, only to be formulating your response, or thinking of the next point you want to make, without fully hearing everything that the other person has to say.

 This cycle makes it extremely difficult to have a productive conversation, and it makes for mis-communication to occur more easily and frequently.
-That’s why we’re telling you how to improve listening skills among employees in the workplace.
+That’s why we’re showing you ways to improve communication in the workplace.
 These simple changes will help transform your communication skills from being a one-way street to a two-way street!

 Why should you listen at work?